MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/IDR-cohort-report.md

 When a driver completes flighting, a bug is created and assigned to you, which includes the Decision Snapshot (a report of the state of the measures at the time of flight completion) [report.html in image below].
 We will be utilizing that same bug to include the new Cohort Failure Report if the driver is cancelled due to a cohort failure during release monitoring.
 It will be added to the RejectedDriverFlightReport Zip file as an attachment to that bug.
 Inside the Zip file, the file name will be Cohort_Failure_Report.pdf.

 ![Screenshot of Bug Attachment with the RejectDriverFlightReport.zip file attached that contains the new Cohort_Failure_Report.pdf](images/IDRReportBug.png)
-Figure 1:Screenshot of Bug Attachment with the RejectedDriverFlightReport.zip file attached that contains the new Cohort_Failure_Report.pdf
+Figure 1: Screenshot of Bug Attachment with the RejectedDriverFlightReport.zip file attached that contains the new Cohort_Failure_Report.pdf

 ## How to Read the Report
 This report has 3 sections, described below.